zihanzhao1999/OpenFootprint/prep/sql/supabase/README.md

 # Supabase Data Loader

 This script loads data into a [Supabase PostgreSQL](https://supabase.com) database from CSV files based on a configuration specified in a YAML file.
 It provides options to load data either from URLs or local file paths and allows the user to either delete existing data in a table or append to it if the table already exists.
-Also see our [DuckDB Data Loader](../duckdb/).
+Also see our [DuckDB Data Loader](../duckdb/) and our [SQL TO DOs](../../../impacts).

 <a href="SupabaseWebpage.html" class="btn btn-success">View Supabase Tables</a>